Sebamed: History

 Sebamed was established by Heinz Maurer (1921–2016) in 1957.
-Since 1971, the Sebamed products are exported to over 70 countries.
+Since 1971, the Sebamed products have been exported to over 70 countries.
 The headquarters of Sebapharma located in Boppard town district Salzig.

 Before Sebamed, Dr. Maurer worked in the dermatological department of the University Clinic Bonn in Germany and was in charge of patients with acute eczema.
-Patients under Maurer's care were forbidden to wash with soap because soap destroys therapeutic efforts of doctors treating eczema.
-Maurer and his ward physician ended up carrying out an unauthorized experiment to wash his patients without using any soap but instead using an acid tenside.
-The results showed that the acid tensides dissolved all the ointments and crusting of eczema and left affected skin free of irritation, kept the areas dry, and also made the skin receptive to further treatment.
+Patients under Maurer's care were forbidden to wash with soap because soap destroys the therapeutic efforts of doctors treating Dermatitis.
+Maurer and his ward physician did an unauthorized experiment to clean his patients without using any soap; instead, they used an acid tenside.
+The results showed that the acid tensides dissolved all the ointments and crusting of eczema, left affected skin free of irritation, kept the areas dry, and made the skin receptive to further treatment.

 Dr. Maurer's clinic management was unhappy with the unauthorized experiment.
 Ultimately, Dr. Maurer left the University of Dermatological Clinic and continued his work in the Paediatric Clinic in Bonn.
 He continued with his vision of a soap-free cleansing product and carried out scientific trials with acid tensides.
-Dr. Maurer founded his own company in 1967, with the introduction of the first soap-free cleansing bar into the German market.
+Dr. Maurer founded his own company in 1967, introducing the first soap-free cleansing bar into the German market.
 He originally named the brand SEBUMED but due to a clerical error in the patent office, it was named SEBAMED.
 Dr. Maurer decided to keep that name.
 Heinz Maurer was awarded in 2010, the Order of Merit of Rhineland-Palatinate for his business, societal and cultural level.
 In 2012, Sebapharma had about 200 employees.
 He was awarded the University Medal "Bene merenti" the University of Regensburg.
 Dr. Heinz Maurer died on April 22, 2016.
-In November 1991, the town of Boppard appointed him an honorary citizen and 1992, he received the Order of Merit.
+In November 1991, the town of Boppard appointed him an honorary citizen, and in 1992, he received the Order of Merit.
 In 2002, he was awarded at the World Congress of Dermatology in Paris for his life's work.

-Sebamed products have been included in over 150 scientific studies to support the brand's formulations and are recognized by dermatologists, pharmacists, drugstores and consumers throughout the world.
+Sebamed products have been included in over 150 scientific studies to support the brand's formulations and are recognized by dermatologists, pharmacists, Pharmacy, and consumers throughout the world.
 Since 1971, Sebamed products are now distributed in more than 80 countries.
 Sebamed's corporate philosophy is "Science for healthy skin."
 In April 2009, Sebamed won a trademark lawsuit in Indonesia against a local businessman, prohibiting the use of the name Seba.